leebyron/til/entries/radiate intent.md

 on radiating intent explains why it's a superior approach (which I've editorialized):

-- Invites participation from those with critical information or a desire to help
+- Invites participation from those with critical info or desire to help
-- If you're wrong, it gives a chance for someone to stop you _before_ hand
+- If you're wrong, it gives a chance for someone to stop you _before hand_
-- Leaves evidence of good faith action.
-Better to be seen as predictable than underhanded.
+- Leaves evidence of good faith.
+Better to be known as predictable than underhanded.
 - You keep responsibility and own the outcome, good or bad.
 Doesn’t transfer blame as seeking permission does.
-- Sets the example that bold action and taking risks is encouraged from everyone, not just organizational higher-ups.
+- Sets the example that bold action is encouraged from everyone, not just organizational higher-ups.

 If it's a good idea, go ahead and do it.
 But loudly say what you are doing along the way. _Radiate intent!_